hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 ![Part descriptor general properties](./part-descriptor-class.png)

-## Get the associated Salt document to display
+## Getting the associated Salt document to display

 When an editor part is created, it is initialized with a state.
 This state can hold internal configurations, but also contains the ID of the Salt document that this editor should edit.